Children

 Sexual Play Among Children

 Normal child development involves some degree of behavior focused on sexual body parts and curiosity about sexual behavior.
 Sex play occurs between children of similar ages and abilities and who know and play with each other regularly, rather than between strangers.
 Sex play is often triggered by curiosity and occurs with people they are with.
-Since much of the time boys are hanging out with boys and girls with girls, sexual play often occurs between children of the same gender, and it may include siblings.
+For example, when boys are hanging out with boys and girls with girls.
+Sexual play may include siblings.

 Researchers have learned a lot about childhood sex play through asking young adults about their own childhood experiences.
 Some things they learned are that sex play among children: